-I think all my western friends in TW are so in love with Philippines.They always say how amazing this place is, but I never had a chance to visit.
+I think all my western friends in TW are so in love with Philippines.They always told me how amazing this place is, but I never had a chance to visit.

 Philippines is my no.26 country.
-Beach and sunshine, it’s definitely one of the happiest trip I’ve ever had in my life. ❤
+Beach and sunshine, it was definitely one of the happiest trip I’ve ever had.

 How to go there?

 There are two ways to Bohol : flight and ferry.
 We chose the ferry – OceanJet from Cebu Pier 1.
 It took 2 hrs and costs 1100 Peso (return ticket),but it might be cheaper when there are promo tickets available.